Atenolol: Medical uses

-Atenolol is used for a number of conditions including hyperthyroidism, hypertension, angina, long QT syndrome, acute myocardial infarction, supraventricular tachycardia, ventricular tachycardia, and the symptoms of alcohol withdrawal.
+Atenolol is used for a number of conditions including hyperthyroidism, hypertension, angina, long QT syndrome, acute myocardial infarction, supraventricular tachycardia, ventricular tachycardia, essential tremor (ET), and the symptoms of alcohol withdrawal.

 The role for β-blockers in general in hypertension was downgraded in June 2006 in the United Kingdom, and later in the United States, as they are less appropriate than other agents such as ACE inhibitors, calcium channel blockers, thiazide diuretics and angiotensin receptor blockers, particularly in the elderly.

+Atenolol has been used to treat anxiety disorders, such as generalized anxiety disorder and social anxiety disorder.
+It is thought that beta blockers do not directly treat psychological symptoms of anxiety, but can help control physical symptoms such as palpitations, and this may interfere with a positive feedback loop to indirectly reduce psychological anxiety.
+A 2025 systematic review and meta-analysis that included atenolol found widespread prescription of beta blockers for treatment anxiety disorders, but found no evidence of a beneficial effect relative to placebo or benzodiazepines in people with social phobia or panic disorder.
+However, the quality of evidence, including both numbers of studies and patients as well as quality and risk of bias of those studies, was limited.

+Contraindications

+Contraindications of atenolol include sinus bradycardia, heart block greater than first degree, cardiogenic shock, and overt heart failure.
+There is no basis for use of atenolol in people with heart rate of lower than 50 bpm or systolic blood pressure of less than 100 mm Hg and hence these can be considered contraindications.
+It is also contraindicated in people with a history of hypersensitivity to atenolol or any of the drug product's other components.

 Side effects

 Hypertension treated with a β-blocker such as atenolol, alone or in conjunction with a thiazide diuretic, is associated with a higher incidence of new onset type 2 diabetes mellitus compared to those treated with an ACE inhibitor or angiotensin receptor blocker.

 β-blockers, of which atenolol is mainly studied, provides weaker protection against stroke and mortality in patients over 60 years old compared to other antihypertensive medications.
 Diuretics may be associated with better cardiovascular and cerebrovascular outcomes than β-blockers in the elderly.

+Rarely, atenolol has been associated with induction of acute delirium.